-Capital gains tax, also known as CGT, refers to the tax payable on the increase in value of something you own during the time you’ve had it.
-It usually has to be paid on items that are sold on for a substantial profit, but there are some exceptions.
+Also known as CGT, Capital gains tax usually has to be paid on items that are sold on for a substantial profit, but there are some exceptions.

 What you need to pay capital gains tax on